-No Question Implementation stance

-Scop e of the template and reporting values

-19 Which exposures should institutions report in row 0010?
-Please see the implementation stance set out in response to question 6.
+Which exposures should institutions report in row 0010?

 Please see also the instructions on F 90.03 in Part II of Annex 2 to EBA/GL/2020/07, specifically paragraph 11.
 The template covers newly originated loans and advances as referred to in paragraph 14 of the guidelines that are subject to public guarantee schemes introduced in Member States in response to the COVID-19 crisis.
 In the case of refinancing of previous debt with a new loan or in the case of repackaging of several debts into a new loan, the new loan recognised in the financial statements should be reported in this template provided that it is covered by a public guarantee scheme related to the COVID-19 crisis.

+Should institutions report the cumulative value of newly originated loans and advances since the beginning of the COVID-19 crisis to the reference date or the flows during the reporting period?

+Institutions should report, at the reference date, the cumulative value of newly originated loans and advances for which a public guarantee has been granted in response to the COVID-19 crisis since the beginning of the COVID-19 crisis to the reference date.

+Called public guarantee

-Question Implementation stance Should institutions report the cumulative value of newly originated loans and advances since the beginning of the COVID-19 crisis to the reference date or the flows during the reporting period?
-Institutions should report, at the reference date, the cumulative value of newly originate loans and advances for which a publi guarantee has been granted in response to th COVID-19 crisis since the beginning of th COVID-19 crisis to the reference date. d public guarantee What should institutions report in columns 0020 and 0040?
-Please refer to the relevant instructions on 90.03, columns 0020 and 0040, in Part II of Annex 2 to EBA/GL/2020/07.
-Specifically institutions should report the number of obligors and the gross carrying amount of newly originated loans (or loans restructured i such a way that they are classified as new loans) on which a public guarantee received i response to the COVID-19 crisis has been calle but payment has not yet been received from the guarantor.
+21 What should institutions report in columns 0020 and 0040?

+Please refer to the relevant instructions on F 90.03, columns 0020 and 0040, in Part II of Annex 2 to EBA/GL/2020/07.
+Specifically, institutions should report the number of obligors and the gross carrying amount of newly originated loans (or loans restructured in such a way that they are classified as new loans) on which a public guarantee received in response to the COVID-19 crisis has been called but payment has not yet been received from the guarantor.

 In template F 90.03, should column 0090 'Payment received from the public guarantor during the period' be interpreted from a funding point of view (refinancing of the loan) or from a default point of view (guarantee payments in case of distress)?

-In column 0090, institutions should report th guarantee payment received from the publi guarantor in case of distress of the borrower i the last quarterly reporting period.
-Should institutions report the cumulative value of newly originated loans and advances since the beginning of the COVID-19 crisis to the reference date or the flows during the reporting period?
-I public guarantee What should institutions report in columns 0020 and 0040?
-In template F 90.03, should column 0090 'Payment received from the public guarantor during the period' be interpreted from a funding point of view (refinancing of the loan) or from a
+In column 0090, institutions should report the guarantee payment received from the public guarantor in case of distress of the borrower in the last quarterly reporting period.

+Residual maturity of public guarantee

-23 In columns 0050 to 0080'Of which: residual maturity of public guarantee', if the public guarantee does not have a specific maturity, i.e. it has the same maturity as the loan itself, should the residual maturity of the loan then be reported?
+In columns 0050 to 0080'Of which: residual maturity of public guarantee', if the public guarantee does not have a specific maturity, i.e. it has the same maturity as the loan itself, should the residual maturity of the loan then be reported?

 The maturity buckets require a split depending on the residual maturity of the public guarantee.
 If the guarantee has the same maturity as the loan, institutions should report the gross carrying amount under the corresponding maturity bucket.

-24 How should the gross carrying amount of loans and advances with public guarantees with a maturity exceeding 5 years be reported?
+How should the gross carrying amount of loans and advances with public guarantees with a maturity exceeding 5 years be reported?

 Newly originated loans and advances with public guarantees having a maturity of more than 5 years should not be reported in any of the buckets in columns 0050 to 0080.
 However, these loans and advances should be reported